Michael-Grisso/html-css-project/README.md

 2. Link to git-hub profile (I checked the brand/logo usage and linked through GH's logo)
 3. Link to Linkedin account (same thing w/the brand/logo here).
 4. Create a list of "projects," that are neatly arranged and have links to their GH repo.
 4a.
-Since we don't have many projects, we can just make some up for now (I used images from two sites I mess around with on Wordpress.
-The baseball-website I have been learning to use Beaver Builder when I have extra time).
+Since we don't have many projects, we can just make some up for now (I used images from two sites I mess around with on Wordpress and a third fake website.
+The baseball-website I have been learning to use Beaver Builder when I have extra time.
+I created repos for all of these as well).
 5. Link custom CSS file.
 6. No attribute-based CSS, all class and tag based.
 7. Be creative and add your own flair (I tried doing this with background images, responsive-hovering, changing link colors with various screen sizes, etc.).